 Thank You for Attending

-Open Networking Summit Europe 2018 is a wrap!
-Thank you to all the attendees and sponsors that joined us in Amsterdam this year.
-To experience the best of this year’s event, be sure to watch the keynote recordings, view photos from the event, and review session slides from speakers who provided them via the event schedule.
+Open Networking Summit Europe 2019 is a wrap!
+Thank you to all the attendees, speakers, and sponsors who joined us in Antwerp this year.
+To experience the best of this year’s event, be sure to watch the keynote videos, view photos from the week and review session slides from the speakers who provided them via the event schedule.

 Chief Open Source Liaison Officer, ICT Infrastructure Open Source GM, HuaweiBill Ren holds an EMBA and Master Degree from Peking University, and a CS Bachelor Degree from Shanghai Jiaotong University.
 Since joining Huawei in 2000，Bill served as an Intelligent Network Research and Development Engineer, Product Manager and Architect of India Branch, General Manager of Business OSS, Vice President of Network OSS, Vice President of Network OSS Strategy and MKT, Vice President of Solution MKTG, etc. We have accumulated rich experience in R&D, marketing and product management.
 Mr. Ren Xudong（Bill Ren）serves as the General Manager of ICT Infrastructure Open Source Business at Huawei Technologies Co.
 Ltd, and as the chief liaison officer of Huawei.
 In this role，he is fully responsible for the implementation of open source solutions for operators/enterprises in the network automation industry, using open source means to build industrial ecology, expand industrial space, build a healthy and harmonious industrial environment, and support the success of the company's business.